 How to Apply

-All questions must be answered, a transcript of your previous year’s marks, and an eye report dated within the past 12 months must be attached.
+A transcript of your previous year’s marks and an eye report dated within the past 12 months must be attached.

 Please return completed application and all requested information to: